Southern Line (Cape Town): History

 The Wynberg Railway Company was established in 1861 to build a railway line from Salt River Junction to Wynberg, which opened on 19 December 1864.
 In 1876 the company was taken over by the Cape Government Railways, and the line, which had originally been built to the standard gauge, was rebuilt to Cape gauge.

 The extension to Muizenberg opened on 15 December 1882, and a further extension to Kalk Bay on 5 May 1883.
 Initially there were no stops between Wynberg and Muizenberg.
 A turntable for the steam locomotive, built by Cowans Sheldon and Co Ltd in Carlisle in the UK, was installed at Kalk Bay.
 There was a corresponding turntable in Cape Town just south-east of the railway crossing Strand street.
 The final extension, to the naval base at Simon's Town, opened on 1 December 1890, and the Kalk Bay turntable was moved there.
 The line was electrified with a 3000V DC overhead catenary in 1928.

 Operation

 The line runs on "Cape gauge" track, and is electrified with 3,000 V DC overhead catenary.
 Service on the line is provided by Electric Multiple Units of X'Trapolis Mega as of February 2023.

 Previously, the South African Class 5M2 and South African Class 10M3 were used with the X'Trapolis Mega.
 The Class 5M2 and 10M3 units were made up in an eight-car configuration, shorter than on the other Metrorail routes in Cape Town, because many of the platforms on the Southern Line are too short to handle longer trains.

+Trains do not normally operate on a Sunday or a public holiday.

+Route

+The line has a single service.
+It starts at Cape Town station.
+Trains run east through Woodstock and Salt River on tracks shared with other Metrorail routes, including the Cape Flats Line and the line to Mutual.

+After Salt River, the route turns south.
+It passes through the southern suburbs via Observatory, Mowbray, Rosebank, Rondebosch, Newlands, Claremont, Harfield Road, and Kenilworth to Wynberg.

+South of Wynberg, trains stop at Wittebome, Plumstead, Steurhof, Diep River, and Heathfield, where the Cape Flats Line joins, then continue to Retreat.
+Some trains terminate at Retreat.
+Most continue south through Lakeside and False Bay to Muizenberg, where the line meets the False Bay coast.